JS-LinuxInfra/GCP/README.md

 *******************************************************************************************************************
 To-Do
-1. Ensure formatting is standardized across all services and documented in about me repo for going forward
-2. Upload remaining GKE screencaptures and document per the above
+1. Upload remaining GKE screencaptures and document per the above
-3. Apply the same process to K8 repo
+2. Apply the same process to K8 repo
-4. Create folders by task and service for all screen captures, move all images and update pointers, confirm everything looks good
+3. Create folders by task and service for all screen captures, move all images and update pointers, confirm everything looks good
-5. Make Linked Post announcing changes and hashtag GCP, K8, Go
+4. Make Linked Post announcing changes and hashtag GCP, K8, Go
-6. Finish Udacity GCP course - upload and annotate all
+5. Finish Udacity GCP course - upload and annotate all
-7. Start PluralSite GCP CDL cert course and use format going forward
+6. Start PluralSite GCP CDL cert course and use format going forward

 ```
 ├── README.md